SantoriniDave.com

 My wife and I in Athens, Greece.

-Travelers to Greece in 2026 need to know about two separate European border changes: the Entry/Exit System (EES) and the European Travel Information and Authorisation System (ETIAS).
+Travelers to Greece in 2026 need to understand two separate European border changes: the Entry/Exit System (EES) and the European Travel Information and Authorisation System (ETIAS).

-If you are visiting Greece from a visa-exempt country such as the United States, Canada, the United Kingdom, or Australia, the short version is this: EES is now the border process.
-ETIAS is not live yet, but is expected later in 2026.
+If you are visiting Greece from a visa-exempt country such as the United States, Canada, the United Kingdom, or Australia, the practical version is this: EES is now part of the border process.
+ETIAS is not live yet, but is expected in the last quarter of 2026.

 Do not confuse the two.
 EES happens at the border.
-ETIAS will be something you apply for before travel once it launches.
+ETIAS will be a pre-travel authorization you apply for before travel once it launches.

 What’s the Difference Between EES and ETIAS?

-- EES is the digital border system used when non-EU travelers enter or leave the Schengen Area.
-It records your passport details, entry and exit dates, and biometric data.
+• EES: The digital border system used when many non-EU travelers enter or leave the Schengen Area.
+It records passport details, entry and exit dates, and biometric data.

-- ETIAS is a separate pre-travel authorization that many visa-exempt travelers will need before boarding a flight or ferry to Europe once the system starts.
+• ETIAS: A separate pre-travel authorization that many visa-exempt travelers will need before flying, sailing, or crossing into Europe once the system starts.

-Most traveler confusion comes from mixing these up.
-EES does not require you to apply in advance.
+Most confusion comes from mixing these up.
+EES does not require an advance application.
 ETIAS will, but not until it officially launches.

 The Entry/Exit System (EES)

-The EES replaces the old manual passport-stamp system for many non-EU travelers visiting Greece and the wider Schengen Area for short stays.
-It is designed to record entries and exits digitally and enforce the 90-day rule: 90 days in the Schengen Area within any rolling 180-day period.
+EES replaces the old passport-stamp system for many non-EU and non-Schengen travelers visiting Greece and the wider Schengen Area for short stays.
+It is designed to record entries and exits digitally and enforce the 90/180-day Schengen rule.

-- What happens on arrival: On your first EES registration, border authorities can collect a facial image, four fingerprints, and your passport details.
+• What happens at the border: On your first EES registration, border authorities can collect your passport details, a facial image, and four fingerprints.

-- Future trips: Later arrivals should be quicker because your record already exists, though you still go through passport control.
+• Future trips: Later crossings should be quicker because your record already exists, but you still go through passport control.

 My advice: Do not schedule tight same-day connections after your first arrival into Greece in 2026.
 This matters most if you are flying into Athens and connecting to Santorini, Mykonos, Crete, Naxos, or Paros.
-Give yourself a buffer.
 Border delays, baggage delays, and domestic check-in cutoffs are a bad combination.

 What EES Means for Greece Travelers

-At the border, you may be asked about:
+At passport control, you may be asked about:

 Most short-stay tourists are processed without drama.
 The common problem is not being refused entry.
-It is underestimating how long the line can take when several international flights arrive at once.
+It is underestimating how long the line can take when several international flights arrive close together.

 Can I Use the “Travel to Europe” App?